owncloud/music/README.md

 #### Scan music files

+Scan all audio files not already indexed in the database.
+Extract metadata from those and insert it to the database.
+Target either specified user(s) or all users.

 	./occ music:scan USERNAME1 USERNAME2 ...

-This scans all not scanned music files of the user USERNAME and saves the extracted metadata into the music tables in the database.

 	./occ music:scan --all

-This scans music files for all users.

 Both of the above commands can be combined with the `--debug` switch, which enables debug output and shows the memory usage of each scan step.

 #### Reset scanned metadata

+Reset all data stored to the music database.
+Target either specified user(s) or all users.

-**Warning:** This command will delete data!
-It will remove unavailable tracks from playlists as playlists are linked against the track metadata.
+**Warning:** This command will erase user-created data!
+It will remove all tracks from playlists as playlists are linked against the track metadata.

 	./occ music:reset-database USERNAME1 USERNAME2 ...

-This will reset the scanned metadata of the provided users.

 	./occ music:reset-database --all

-This will reset the scanned metadata of all users.
+#### Reset cache

+Music app caches some results for performance reasons.
+Normally, there should be no reason to reset this cache manually, but it might be desiredable e.g. when running performance tets.
+Target either specified user(s) or all users.

+	./occ music:reset-cache USERNAME1 USERNAME2 ...
+	./occ music:reset-cache --all

 ### Ampache